UniFormal/MMT/src/mmt-isabelle/README.md

 Option `-v` enables verbose mode, similar to `isabelle build`.

 Option `-l` allows to use a different base logic images than the `Pure`.
-It rarely makes sense to use something else, because formal content of between `Pure` and the base logic is *missing* from the import.
+It rarely makes sense to use something else, because formal content between `Pure` and the base logic is *missing* from the import.